climbTheStairs/climbTheStairs.github.io/default/js/style_guide.md

     const condition2 = isFinite(x)

     // okay
-    x = window.parseInt(x)
+    x = parseInt(x)
     const condition1 = Number.isNaN(x)
     const condition2 = Number.isFinite(x)
     ```

-- Do not use jQuery and other unnecessary libraries.
+- Do not use bloated or unnecessary libraries like jQuery.

 ## Sources of influence